chinapedia/wikipedia.abstract.en/Page/Minotaur.md

 Some modern mythologists regard the Minotaur as a solar personification and a Minoan adaptation of the Baal-Moloch of the Phoenicians.
 The slaying of the Minotaur by Theseus in that case indicates the breaking of Athenian tributary relations with Minoan Crete.[16]

-Minotaurus.gif, engraving of a 16th-century AD gem in the Medici Collection in the Palazzo Strozzi, Florence[17]]]
+, engraving of a 16th-century AD gem in the Medici Collection in the Palazzo Strozzi, Florence[17]]]

 According to A. B. Cook, _Minos_ and _Minotaur_ are only different forms of the same personage, representing the sun-god of the Cretans, who depicted the sun as a bull.
 He and J. G. Frazer both explain Pasiphaë's union with the bull as a sacred ceremony, at which the queen of Knossos was wedded to a bull-formed god, just as the wife of the Tyrant in Athens was wedded to Dionysus.
 E. Pottier, who does not dispute the historical personality of Minos, in view of the story of Phalaris, considers it probable that in Crete (where a bull cult may have existed by the side of that of the labrys) victims were tortured by being shut up in the belly of a red-hot brazen bull.
 The story of Talos, the Cretan man of brass, who heated himself red-hot and clasped strangers in his embrace as soon as they landed on the island, is probably of similar origin.